Looking for the latest startup statistics and trends? We’ve got you covered.

 But how can you be sure you’re keeping up with the times?

-To stay up-to-date with the latest trends, we’ve compiled startup and small business statistics to better understand what starting a business really looks like.
+To stay up-to-date with the latest trends, we’ve compiled small business and startup statistics to better understand what starting a business really looks like.
 Whether you’re looking to launch a startup or just interested in diving into the statistics, check out these informative startup facts and stats on success, failure, diversity, and more before getting started.
 Let’s get nerdy!

 Eye-Opening Startup Statistics